OctopusDeploy/blog/blog/2019-12/octopus-jenkins-plugin/index.md

 ---
 title: "Octopus plugin for Jenkins: Painless Jenkins integration"
-description: Octopus is launching our official Octopus Deploy plugin for Jenkins automation server making it painless to integrate your Jenkins builds with Octopus deployments.
+description: Octopus is launching our official Octopus Deploy plugin for Jenkins automation server, making it painless to integrate your Jenkins builds with Octopus deployments.
 author: rob.pearson@octopus.com
 visibility: public
 published: 2019-12-02